Are you planning a trip to Italy during the winter holidays or are you just curious about Italian Christmas customs?

 - 6th of January Epifania

-Lucy's suitor, however, had other plans, and revealed Lucy as a Christian.
+Lucia's suitor, however, had other plans, and revealed her as a Christian.
 Authorities went to collect her, planning on forcing her into prostitution -- but they were unable to budge her, even after tying her to a team of oxen.
 She was then tortured by having her eyes torn out.
 They'd planned on torturing her by fire, too, but the fires kept going out.
 She was then killed by being stabbed in the throat with a dagger.

 Vigilia (December 24)